Why Inference in Large Models Becomes Decomposable After Training: Inference-System Annealing

-It is important to emphasize that these two criteria are complementary rather than substitutive.
-The former answers the question ``whether the edge has been significantly altered by learning,'' while the latter addresses ``whether such alteration represents a genuine structural dependency.''
-Only edges that pass both tests are regarded as valid structural objects to be retained during the restructuring stage.
+It should be emphasized that the above two types of tests are logically complementary rather than interchangeable.
+The former answers whether a parameter has been significantly altered by the learning process, while the latter determines whether such alteration constitutes a structural dependency.
+Only edges that pass both tests are regarded as valid structural edges to be retained in the subsequent stage of structural reorganization.

-From a methodological perspective, the proposed annealing strategy differs fundamentally from heuristic pruning based on parameter magnitude, as well as from sparsification methods that introduce regularization during training.
-Instead, it constitutes a post-training structural restructuring mechanism.
-This mechanism does not alter the model's input--output interface, does not impose new structural assumptions, and relies strictly on statistical distinctions produced by the learning process itself, thereby providing a stable and interpretable structural foundation for subsequent system restructuring, modular execution, and structural evolution.
+From a methodological perspective, the annealing strategy proposed in this work differs both from heuristic pruning based on parameter magnitude and from sparsification methods that introduce regularization during training.
+Instead, it constitutes a post-training structural reorganization mechanism.
+This mechanism does not alter the model's input--output interface and introduces no additional structural assumptions.
+Rather, it relies strictly on the statistical distinctions revealed by the learning process itself, thereby providing a stable and interpretable structural foundation for subsequent system reorganization, modular execution, and structural evolution.